 - Calls are reaching the SBCs

-- Some resemblance of the address provided in the Bandwidth 911 Dashboard is being represented
+- Some resemblance of the address provided in the 911 Access Dashboard is being represented

 The 933 service may be used any time (please limit calls to 1 call per minute).
 However it's a courtesy service and is not meant to be used as a fully functional address verification service.
-To verify a full address, it's best to check the provisioned address in the Bandwidth 911 Dashboard directly (or via an API call).
+To verify a full address, it's best to check the provisioned address directly in the 911 Access Dashboard or via an API call.

-If you still have questions, please reach out to your Implementation Specialist.
+Questions?
+Please reach out to your implementation specialist.
 You can also open a ticket with your Bandwidth Support Team or hit us up at (855) 864-7776!